Brad Riddell

 Bradley Stephen Riddell (born 30 September 1991) is a New Zealand mixed martial artist and former kickboxer, who competed in the Lightweight division of the Ultimate Fighting Championship (UFC).

-Background
+Early life

 Riddell played rugby union throughout his upbringing before quitting the sport to focus on martial arts.

+Kickboxing

-He netted several kickboxing championships around New Zealand during his rise through the regional scene.
+Riddell won several kickboxing championships around New Zealand during his rise through the regional scene.
 He also fought professional Muay Thai and kickboxing fights, fighting to a split decision with Glory welterweight champion, Cédric Doumbé, and losing a competitive decision to ONE lightweight champion, Regian Eersel.
 He also has wins against the likes of famed Aussie kickboxer John Wayne Parr.

 Professional Boxing career

 In November 2015, Riddell took part in the four man Super 8 Boxing Tournament in his professional boxing debut.
 Riddell took on Reece Papuni in the semi-finals of the tournament.
 The ended in a draw in the third round, which lead to the fight going one extra round.
 Riddell lost the fight by unanimous decision.